In this French grammar lesson you will learn about the regular er verbs conditionnel présent conjugation.

 - how you can quiz yourself on regular -er verbs conditionnel présent conjugations

-- how regular -er verbs conditionnel présent conjugation Anki files can be downloaded.
+- how to practice with flashcards on regular -er verbs conditionnel présent conjugation

 By the end of the lesson you will know all about the regular er verbs conditionnel présent conjugation!